roman-milk/roman-milk.github.io/hipster-chicks-love-big-dicks.md

  Like any good warrior, Bill knew Steph's pussy was his for the taking.

  Steph was silent, and Bill watched how awed she was by being in such close proximity with his enormous cock.
 She chewed on her lower lip, the lust clear in her expressive eyes.
 Her nipples were throbbing underneath her top, and as she gasped a few panicked breaths, her mammoth breasts were being pushed out, bursting to escape her tight t-shirt, eager to be exposed to the scheming government agent.
 He knew this bitch thought she was such an enlightened, educated, informed woman, but she had been stripped of that.
 All she was now was a drooling, submissive size-queen bending to the will of a strong man.
-Report_Story #5